asagi4/comfyui-prompt-control/doc/attention_couple.md

 # Attention Couple

-NOTE: This is still considered an experimental feature, so the syntax may change.

 Attention Couple is an attention-based implementation of regional prompting. it is faster and often more flexible than latent-based masking.

 The implementation is based on the one by [pamparamm](https://github.com/pamparamm/ComfyUI-ppm.git), modified to use ComfyUI's hook system.
 This enables it to work with prompt scheduling.